ir-engine/developer-docs/docs/manual/01_install/03_windowsWSL.md

 ```bash
 npm run dev
 ```
-If everything went well, you will now be able to open iR Engine in your browser by navigating to [this link](https://localhost:3000/location/default).
+If everything went well, you will now be able to open iR Engine in your browser by navigating to [https://localhost:3000/location/default](https://localhost:3000/location/default).

 ## Accept Certificates
 <!-- Start of partial: AcceptCertificates -->